iwanko/market-data-challenge/suspicious_market_patterns_readme.md

 ![Prices vs Time: Trade prices, Best Bid/Ask, and Mid](./img/2_3_prices_vs_time.png)

+> [!IMPORTANT]
-> Adding this to the above, one can suspect **possible data manipulation** (possibly undersampling).
+> Adding this to the above, one can suspect **possible data manipulation** (possibly undersampling in time dimension).

+- 3) There are several areas where the shape of the TOB over time looks unnaturally flat.
+Even when the other side might move in a more or less natural manner. *(plot above)*

-- 3) The orderbook is heavily imbalanced toward the BUY side, which contradicts the price mainly moving down over the period presented. *(2.4)*
+- 4) The orderbook is heavily imbalanced toward the BUY side, which contradicts the price mainly moving down over the period presented. *(2.4 plot below)*

 ![](./img/2_4.png)

-- 4) There are several areas on the TOB shape over time which look unnaturally flat.
-Even when the other side might move in a more or less natural manner.

 ## Observation from comparing the price movements to ETHBTC plot from Binance:

 - The spread is large when compared even to candlestick plot from Binance for that time period.
 (This is apparent even by glancing at the plots, without computing the bps values.
 The candlestick provides resolution up to 15 min, and for each candle one can expect that the spread at any time moment within is bound by the candle swing, but typically should be much smaller by some orders of magnitude.)

+> [!IMPORTANT]
-> This (combined with point 2 from above) is another signal to suspect that the **data have been manipulated**: maybe some adaptive number of top levels where removed for several timeranges to produce such a flat profile.
+> This (combined with point 3 from above) is another signal to suspect that the **data have been manipulated**: maybe some adaptive number of top levels where removed for several timeranges to produce such a flat profile.

 A proper comparison would require having similar data piece from a large exchange, but it appears impossible to find free full-orderbook historical updates.
 (Or even TOB-only).

 ## Some other small observations:

-- 1.1 Significant portion of bids (~69%) doesn't introduce any updates to the previous tick  *(2.6*)
+- 1.1 Significant portion of bids orderbooks (~69%) doesn't introduce any updates to the previous tick  *(2.6*)
 ![](./img/2_6.png)
 - 1.2 Almost a half of ticks (~44%) update only the best level of asks

+> [!IMPORTANT]
 > This also hints at probability of an **incoherent data nature**.

 - 2) An abnormal volume value is present at one tick in top ask level, which is >2 orders of magnitude higher than typical.
 The nature of this outlier is unclear